 The Fall of the Western Roman Empire

-The collapse of the Western Roman Empire in 476 AD stands as one of the most profound geopolitical transformations in Western history.
+The collapse of the Western Roman Empire in 476 AD remains one of the most consequential geopolitical transformations in Western history.
 For centuries, historians have debated the causes: internal decay, economic collapse, military overreach, and the relentless pressure of barbarian migrations.
 Yet one factor is too often treated as a footnote: the steady erosion of Roman naval supremacy.
 This article argues that the loss of control over the Mediterranean Sea was not merely a symptom of imperial decline but a decisive driver of it.
 Without a capable navy, the Western Empire could not protect its coastlines, secure its grain supply, project military force, or prevent enemies from striking at its heartland.
 The story of Rome's fall is, in no small part, the story of how its fleet was allowed to wither until the sea itself became a highway for invaders.

 The Backbone of Empire